HelgeGehring/gdshelpers/README.md

 * Automatized generation of region layers
 * Parallelized export

+Additionally the structures can conveniently be simulated by:

+* Using the meep integration (FDTD)

 Finally, there are also different formats in which the pattern can be exported:

 * The GDSII-format, which is quite often used for (electron beam/...)-lithography